The Five Hindrances

 Equanimity, balance in the face of change, being aware of all phenomena without grasping or aversion

 From Jack Kornfield: “Three of these factors are passive elements.
 They are concentration, or one-pointedness of mind; tranquility, or quietness of mind; and equanimity, or detachment and balance of mind in the face of change.
 Three other factors are energetic elements.
 These are effort, which means the volition to be mindful; investigation, or silent observation of what is happening; and rapture, which manifests as bliss and an intense interest in the spiritual practice.

 The seventh factor is mindfulness, the key to practice.
 The development of this particular quality of mind automatically develops all of the other factors.
 Mindfulness, noticing the object in the present moment, also has the function of bringing these factors into proper balance.”
-(Italics and bold type are Ken’s)
+(Bold type is Ken’s)